 Dear god the waiting.

-But what is a weekend when you can’t go out and socialise/visit the local Italian/go to a gig/watch a film/be out of the house?
+What is a weekend when you can’t go out and socialise/visit the local Italian/go to a gig/watch a film/be out of the house?
 All it is, is another two days of pretending to enjoy yet another walk around the block when all you want to do is eat ice cream and binge tv, preferably in the pjs you had on when you woke up.
-(This SHOULD be something a lockdown was made for, but not when you live with three other people who don’t need to see that.)

 Waiting for this virus to be done.
 Waiting for lives to get back to normal.
 Waiting to be able to see friends and family and visit a shopping centre without the stress of police or a breakdown of your health nipping at your heals.